 Side bar story:

-Ok, squirrel moment over.
 Ethiopia and their national dish, Doro Wat.
 I feel like Ethiopian restaurants have been popping up pretty frequently but we haven’t tried any yet.
 I wrongfully assumed that Ethiopia would be a vegetarian meal, making it a little harder to get “growing boys” (and a hungry husband) to buy in!
-But, this meal is clearly not vegetarian – it is a chicken stew and a super popular dish for big life events in Ethiopia.
-I try to mostly avoid stews in the summer in lieu of grilling and salads, but I might make an exception for this!
+This meal is clearly not vegetarian.
+It is a chicken stew and a super popular dish for big life events in Ethiopia.
+I try to mostly avoid stews in the summer, in lieu of grilling and salads, but I might make an exception for this!

 Ethiopia Fun Facts: